How Outfishers Does Business

 After all our inspections and cleaning have take place, we photograph every rod and reel individually.

-Yes, this means that the pictures you're looking at are of the exact physical rod we are going to send you.
+This means that the pictures you're looking at are of the exact physical rod or reel you can buy.

 Those aren't stock photos.
-Those aren't photos of other similiar rods.
+Those aren't photos of other similiar products.

 Those are photos we took of the rod you are buying.

-We ship rods in specialized boxes we designed for fly rods.
+We ship our rods and reels in custom designed boxes we have especially made for our fly rods and reels.

-Our box holds fly rod tubes of all shapes and sizes in the 3-dimensional center of a 200# test single-walled 32ECT cardboard box with a maximum weight limit of 65 lbs sourced right here in the good old U.S. of A.
+Our box holds fly rod tubes of all shapes and sizes in the 3-dimensional center of a 200# test single-walled 32ECT cardboard box with a maximum weight limit of 65 lbs sourced here in the United States.

-We usually ship our rods via UPS but regardless of the carrier, we always insure the rod for the amount you paid for it.
+We ship our rods via 3-day UPS Ground and we insure the rod for the amount you paid for it.

 As far as our packaging materials go, we try to be good to mother earth.